 What is adaptive learning?
-Definition, examples and tips
+Definition, examples, and tips

 Imagine a learning system that automatically adapts to the needs and pace of each individual — whether in the office or the classroom.
-Adaptive learning makes exactly that possible.
+Adaptive learning makes this possible.
 Companies can use it to design employee training tailored to each person, making the learning process more efficient and motivating.
 At the same time, it enables schools and universities to adjust learning content to the strengths and weaknesses of learners.
 In this article, we will show the advantages and disadvantages of adaptive learning, explain how it works, and provide practical tips on how to use this form of learning effectively in practice!

 Posted on

-Updated on
+Updated at

-Reading time 9 minutes
+Reading time

 What is adaptive learning?
 Definition explained